ArtifexSoftware/MuPDF.NET/docs/page.rst

       :arg str opt: A string indicating the requested format, one of the above.
 A mixture of upper and lower case is supported.

-        Values "words" and "blocks" are also accepted (changed in v1.16.3).
+        Values "words" and "blocks" are also accepted.

       :arg rect-like clip: restrict extracted text to this rectangle.
 If None, the full page is taken.
 Has **no effect** for options "html", "xhtml" and "xml".
-(New in v1.17.7)

       :arg int flags: indicator bits to control whether to include images or how text should be handled with respect to white spaces and :data:`ligatures`.
 See :ref:`TextPreserve` for available indicators and :ref:`text_extraction_flags` for default settings.
-(New in v1.16.2)

       :arg textpage: use a previously created :ref:`TextPage`.
 This reduces execution time **very significantly:** by more than 50% and up to 95%, depending on the extraction option.
 If specified, the 'flags' and 'clip' arguments are ignored, because they are textpage-only properties.
 If omitted, a new, temporary textpage will be created.
-(New in v1.19.0)

       :arg bool sort: sort the output by vertical, then horizontal coordinates.
 In many cases, this should suffice to generate a "natural" reading order.
 Has no effect on (X)HTML and XML.
 Output option **"words"** sorts by `(y1, x0)` of the words' bboxes.
 Similar is true for "blocks", "dict", "json", "rawdict", "rawjson": they all are sorted by `(y1, x0)` of the resp. block bbox.
 If specified for "text", then internally "blocks" is used.
-(New in v1.19.1)

       :arg str delimiters: use these characters as *additional* word separators with the "words" output option (ignored otherwise).
 By default, all white spaces (including non-breaking space `0xA0`) indicate start and end of a word.
 Now you can specify more characters causing this.
 For instance, the default will return `"john.doe@outlook.com"` as **one** word.
 If you specify `delimiters="@."` then the **four** words `"john"`, `"doe"`, `"outlook"`, `"com"` will be returned.
 Other possible uses include ignoring punctuation characters `delimiters=string.punctuation`.
 The "word" strings will not contain any delimiting character.
-(New in v1.23.5)

       :rtype: *str, list, dict*
       :returns: The page's content as a string, a list or a dictionary.
 Refer to the corresponding :ref:`TextPage` method for details.

       .. note::

         1. You can use this method as a **document conversion tool** from :ref:`any supported document type<Supported_File_Types>` to one of TEXT, HTML, XHTML or XML documents.
-        2. The inclusion of text via the *clip* parameter is decided on a by-character level: a character becomes part of the output, if its bbox is contained in *clip* (changed in v1.18.2).
+        2. The inclusion of text via the *clip* parameter is decided on a by-character level: a character becomes part of the output, if its bbox is contained in *clip*.
 This **deviates** from the algorithm used in redaction annotations: a character will be **removed if its bbox intersects** any redaction annotation.

    .. index::
       pair: rect; GetTextbox